Hyacinth Graf Strachwitz: Großdeutschland Panzer-Regiment

 On 5 July 1943, the first day of Operation Citadel (5–16 July 1943), the German code name for the Battle of Kursk, in the Großdeutschland area of operations, the Panther battalion got bogged down in the mud near Beresowyj and failed to support the Füsiliers attack.
-Nipe indicates that Oberst Karl Decker and OberstleutnantMeinrad von Lauchert have often been made responsible for this failure.
+Nipe indicates that often Oberst Karl Decker and Oberstleutnant Meinrad von Lauchert have been made responsible for this failure.
 However, Nipe argues "that it can safely be assumed that Strachwitz was present; thus, any responsibility regarding actions of Großdeutschlands Panzers belongs to the Panzer Count."
-Following the battle, Decker wrote a letter to Guderian complaining about the unnecessary losses infringed by the Großdeutschland division.
-In this letter Decker stated, that how Strachwitz lead his tanks on the first day of Kursk must be characterized as "idiotic".
+Following the battle, Decker wrote a letter to Guderian complaining about the unnecessary losses suffered by the Großdeutschland division.
+In this letter Decker stated, that how Strachwitz led his tanks on the first day of Kursk must be characterized as "idiotic".
 Strachwitz was wounded again on 10 July.
-His battle group had been ordered into combat by Hörnlein with the objective of capturing Hill 258.4, about 4 km west of Werchopenje.
-The battle group encountered roughly 30 Soviet tanks on the evening of 9 July.
+His battle group had been ordered into combat by Hörnlein.
+The objective was to capture Hill 258.4, about 4 km west of Werchopenje.
+The battle group encountered roughly 30 Soviet tanks on evening of 9 July.
 An attack proved unfeasible due to the settling darkness.
-During these events he received news that his son, Hyazinth, had been severely wounded.
+During these events he received news that his son, Hyacinth, had been severely wounded.
 At dusk on 10 July he ordered the attack on the Soviet tanks.
-The first T-34s had been destroyed and Strachwitz was directing the attack from his command tank and had ordered his gunner to hold fire.
+The first T-34s had been destroyed and Strachwitz was directing the attack from his command Panzer and had ordered his gunner to hold fire.
 Strachwitz was carelessly resting his left arm on the gun-breech.
 The gunner, without orders, fired the gun, causing the recoiling gun to smash his left arm.
 Strachwitz was immediately evacuated to a field hospital.
-In consequence, Strachwitz passed command of the battle group to Hauptmann Walter von Wietersheim.

-Strachwitz's arm was put in a cast and against medical advice he returned to his regiment.
-When Hörnlein learned of this he became furious and gave Strachwitz a direct order to return to the field hospital.
-In November 1943, Strachwitz left the "Großdeutschland".
+Strachwitz's arm was put in a cast and against medical advice returned to his regiment.
+When Hörnlein learned of this he went furious and gave Strachwitz a direct order to return to the field hospital.

+In November 1943, Strachwitz left the "Großdeutschland" on grounds of ill-health, he had again been wounded in his left arm.

+Alternatively tension between him and the division's commander Hörnlein is thought by many veterans to be the true reason for Strachwitz's departure.
+Otto Carius stated that:

+"Gossip mongers maintained that the Großdeutschland Panzer-Regiment was taken away from Strachwitz because he had too many losses.
+I had justifiable doubts concerning this claim.
+Graf Strachwitz and his staff were always employed at hot spots on the front, where they had to carry out extremely pressing operations, for which every form of support was provided to them.
+Painful losses couldn't always be avoided during those types of operations.
+But it was through these losses that the lives of many soldiers from other units were saved."